 For your convenience, we have put together this short video to explain how this test works.

 How long does it take to get your Paternity DNA Test results back?

 So, the analysis time needed in the lab for the Paternity DNA Test is three working days*.
 We will always endeavour to get the results to you as quickly as possible.
-However, during busy periods in the lab, results may only be available on the fifth working day.
+However, during Covid-19 restrictions, turn-around times may be longer.

 *Quoted lead-times are based on from when samples are booked onto the laboratory system.
 Also, quoted lead-times do not apply when issues arise from documents or samples provided that do not meet our quality guidelines.

 At least 99.9999% probability for inclusion (positive result) as a biological father.
 This result means that a person is at least 1 million times more likely to be the biological father of the child tested.
 This is against an unrelated individual from the same ethnic group.
 In this case, this relates to a test which includes the mother’s DNA sample.

 For negative results, the probability is 0% when excluded as a biological father.
 This result means that there is 0% chance that the person tested is the biological father of the child.

 This DNA test is the gold standard for paternity testing.
 It provides conclusive results and the highest levels of accuracy.
 But when the mother of the child is not tested, the DNA evidence available to the laboratory decreases.
 For a positive paternity test result, the probability of paternity must be very high.
 In most cases when we include the mother in the test, this probability of paternity is over 99.9999%.

 When the mother is not tested, this percentage can decrease to 99.99%.
 But we will still report this as a positive paternity result.
 This is because this high percentage still proves paternity.

 Does the mother need to take part in the Paternity DNA Test?